-(3) In class three Wild Trout Management Areas the daily creel limit for trout shall be five, as provided for in section 26-112-45(m)(3) of the Regulations of Connecticut State Agencies, and the minimum length for trout shall be nine inches.
+(3) In class three Wild Trout Management Areas during the time period from 6:00 a.m. on the second Saturday in April through the last day in February, inclusive, the daily creel limit for trout shall be five, as provided for in section 26-112-45(m)(3) of the Regulations of Connecticut State Agencies, and the minimum length for trout shall be nine inches.
 Possession of trout less than nine inches on the waters or shores of these Wild Trout Management Areas is prohibited.
 The following are class three Wild Trout Management Areas: